dibia27/scissor/README.md

 # NotResponsive.

-This Webpage focuses more on the designs than the functionality and responsive For best user experience, i'll advice you use a web browser( preferably Chrome) to access this webpage View With a zoom size of 100%.
+This Webpage focuses more on the designs than the functionality and responsiveness

+For best user experience, i'll advice you use a web browser( preferably Chrome) to access this webpage View With a zoom size of 100%.